winstreak-ws/Starfish-Proxy-Winstreak-Plugin/README.md

 ## Credits

 - Created by Hexze
-- Special thanks to J0nahG for starting the project and assisting me, and to Desiyn, and nilsraccoon for contributing to development.
+- Special thanks to J0nahG for starting the project and assisting me, and to Desiyn and nilsraccoon for contributing to development.

 ## Support